 By 2015, roughly 96% of California’s children had health care coverage.
-Believing that every child is important and that we are all better off when every member of our community has accessible, comprehensive health care, California used state funding to expand comprehensive Medi-Cal coverage to all low-income children, regardless of immigration status.
+Believing that every child is important and that we are all better off when every member of our community has accessible, comprehensive health care, California used state funding to expand comprehensive Medi-Cal coverage to all children in low-income households, regardless of immigration status.
 Through Medi-Cal, families can ensure their children get regular checkups, important developmental screenings, needed medicines and vaccines, oral and vision care, mental health services, and chronic condition treatment and management.
 Children on Medi-Cal are twice as likely to receive routine and preventive medical and dental care, and less likely to miss school because they are sick or injured, compared to their uninsured classmates.

 Impacts on Californians’ Health

 The proposed rule threatens the tremendous progress our state has made.
 It scares currently eligible immigrants into disenrolling from or avoiding enrollment in Medi-Cal, regardless of whether the rule would apply directly to them.
 While the vast majority of enrollees in California’s public programs are US-born citizens, the Migration Policy Institute has estimated that there are over 2.8 million Californians who are not yet US citizens and who are members of families who use Medicaid and the Children’s Health Insurance Program (CHIP), and over 992,000 Californians who are not US citizens are members of families who use SNAP to access affordable food for their families.